An original audio drama by playwright Denmo Ibrahim will build cross-cultural understanding among marginalized groups.

 About the Playwright:

-Denmo Ibrahim is a first generation Egyptian-American actor, playwright, and screenwriter.
+Denmo Ibrahim is a first-generation Egyptian-American actor, playwright, and screenwriter.
 A Sundance Theatre Lab Finalist, the SF Chronicle called her “a tower of strength in the Bay Area theatre scene.”
-Ibrahim has co-written seven ensemble-based projects and authored two full-length plays.
-Her devised works have toured to international festivals in Egypt, France and Germany.
-Regional credits include Berkeley Repertory, American Conservatory of Theatre, The Old Globe, Seattle Rep, Marin Theatre Company, and California Shakespeare Theatre.
-She is a founding artistic director of Mugwumpin, a resident artist of Golden Thread, and a founding member of MENA Theatre Makers Alliance.
+Regional credits include Berkeley Repertory, American Conservatory Theater, The Old Globe, Seattle Rep, Marin Theatre Company, and California Shakespeare Theatre.
+Her devised work has toured to international festivals in Egypt, France and Germany.
+In the U.S., her work has been supported by New York Theatre Workshop, Under St. Marks, Playwrights’ Center, Noor Theatre, University of Oregon, Golden Thread Productions, EXIT Theater, Alter Theatre and Zawaya.
+She is the artistic director of Storykrapht, a founding artistic director of Mugwumpin, a resident artist of Golden Thread, and a founding member of MENA Theatre Makers Alliance.
 Denmo holds an MFA from Naropa University and BFA from Boston University.
-A pilot of her new interactive film, The Brilliant Mind of Yusef El Musri, will have its world premiere at Marin Theatre Company (Spring 2021).
-She lives in San Francisco and Brooklyn.
-For more information, please visit www.denmoibrahim.com
+A pilot of her new interactive experience, Brilliant Mind, will have its world premiere at Marin Theatre Company (Spring 2021).
+She lives in San Francisco and Brooklyn. www.denmoibrahim.com

 About the Building Bridges Program